mlopes/marco-lopes.com/articles/_posts/2019/2019-04-26-Currying-and-Partial-Application.md

 Previous in this series: [Function Properties](/articles/Function-Properties/)

-In the previous installements we've mentioned currying and partial application.
+In the previous installments we've mentioned currying and partial application.
 Let's try to give some clarity as to what those two things mean.

 # Currying